 18. Why should we choose your intranet solution over your competitor’s solution?

-Here is where you want your potential vendor to sell themselves and plainly lay out why they are the best solution for you.
+Here is where you want your potential intranet vendor to sell themselves and plainly lay out why they are the best solution for you.
 What do they believe gives them the edge?
-Let them do the work for you in helping you choose your intranet provider.
-There is no larger red flag than a vendor trashing the competition, so be wary of that.
+Let them do the work for you in helping you choose your intranet vendor.
+There is no larger red flag than an intranet software vendor trashing the competition, so be wary of that.

 After you collect your answers, sift through them to analyze and compare each vendor’s intranet strategy.
 Look through the responses with your business's priorities in mind.
 Figure out what your top needs are, and look at the solutions that align with those needs.